 Maria Jose Alarcon | Attorney

-Maria joined Cotney Construction Law in 2020.
+Maria joined Cotney in 2020.
 Maria is an international attorney licensed to practice law in Ecuador and Spain.
 She has broad experience in international arbitration and corporate transactions in the energy and infrastructure sectors.
-At Cotney Construction Law, Maria handles international law issues and conducts research on foreign direct investment relating to energy and infrastructure projects.
+At Cotney, Maria handles international law issues and conducts research on foreign direct investment relating to energy and infrastructure projects.
 Maria is fluent in Spanish and English and proficient in French.

 Maria earned her LL.M. with an Environmental Law Certificate at Duke University School of Law where she performed research at the Global Financial Markets Center.
 Her research focused on climate change and financial innovation.
 Before graduating from Duke, Maria attended Harvard University Summer School, founded and led the model Unvied Nations Club at Universidad de Navarra, and served as a Chair of Harvard Model United Nations at IE Business School.

-Prior to joining Cotney Construction Law, Maria worked as an associate in Europe in the energy and infrastructure department of a prestigious law firm.
+Prior to joining Cotney, Maria worked as an associate in Europe in the energy and infrastructure department of a prestigious law firm.
 Additionally, Maria has been a senior consultant for the Food and Agriculture Organization in the United Nations in international law issues and the Head Counsel of Civil Litigation and Research at a prominent law firm in Ecuador.

 - Duke University School of Law, LL.M., with Environmental Law Certificate